thoughtspot/thoughtspot.github.io/_end-user/introduction/getting-started.md

 The **Getting Started** sidebar teaches new users about ThoughtSpot with a brief lesson on navigation and several quick videos on ThoughtSpot's main features.

-When you sign into ThoughtSpot, the **Getting Started** sidebar appears on the right edge of the screen.
+When you sign in to ThoughtSpot, the **Getting Started** sidebar appears on the right edge of the screen.
 It looks like this:

 ![The Getting Started sidebar]({{ site.baseurl }}/images/gettingstarted-main.png "The Getting Started sidebar")
 <!--{% include image.html file="gettingstarted-main.png" title="The Getting Started sidebar" alt="The Getting Started sidebar is on the right edge of the screen." caption="The Getting Started sidebar" %}-->